adammaj1/drawlam/README.md

 * on the parameter plane = angles of the wake 1/3
 * on the dynamic plane land on the fixed point

-The Rabbit Julia set has only one kind of pinch point ( cut points): biaccesible.
+The Rabbit Julia set has only one kind of pinch point ( cut points) of order 3: triaccesible = 3 external rays land on each cut point.

 Usual image :